 All travellers need to be in good physical health in order to participate fully on this trip.
 When selecting your trip, please make sure you have read through the itinerary carefully and assess your ability to cope with our style of travel.
-Please note that if, in the opinion of our group leader or local guide, any traveller is unable to complete the itinerary without undue risk to themselves and/or the rest of the group, Intrepid Travel reserves the right to exclude them from all or part of a trip without refund.
+Please note that if, in the opinion of our group leader or local guide, any traveller is unable to complete the itinerary without undue risk to themselves and/or the rest of the group, Solo Kiwi Ventures Ltd reserves the right to exclude them from all or part of a trip without refund.

 You should consult your doctor for up-to-date medical travel information or for any necessary vaccinations before departure.
 We recommend that you carry a first aid kit as well as any personal medical requirements as they may not easily be obtained at the locations on this trip.
 Please ensure that you are adequately prepared.

 Not all medications available over the counter or by prescription in your home country are available in other countries.
 Some may be considered illegal or a controlled substance, even if prescribed by a doctor.
 Always carry a copy of your prescription or a letter from your doctor stating what the medicine is, how much you take and that it’s for personal use only.

 Several mosquito-borne illnesses occur in Indonesia, including malaria, dengue fever and Japanese encephalitis.
 The risk of infection remains low.
 Protect yourself against mosquito-borne illnesses by taking measures to avoid insect bites, including using insect repellent and wearing long, loose-fitting, light-coloured clothing.
 Speak to your doctor about prevention and vaccinations before you travel.